10 Things to Do in Rome in Spring

 - June: the thermometer rises registering minimum temperatures around 17º C and maximum temperatures of 27º C.

-When does the sun rise and set in Rome in spring?
+When does the sun rise and set in spring in Rome?

-In this season the days are getting longer, we can enjoy more daylight hours and the plans that we like so much in the streets begin.
+In this season the days are getting longer, we can enjoy more hours of daylight and the plans that we like so much in the streets begin.

 - Rome in March: sunrise at 6:20 am and sunset is at 6:20 pm.